A giant donut-shaped machine just proved a near-limitless clean power source is possible - KVIA

 Experts say the results prove that nuclear fusion is possible, and no longer a pipedream solution for the climate crisis.

-“These landmark results have taken us a huge step closer to conquering one of the biggest scientific and engineering challenges of them all,” said Ian Chapman, CEO of the UK Atomic Energy Authority, which led the research in partnership with EUROfusion, a consortium that includes 4,800 experts, students and staff from across Europe.
-The project is also funded by the European Commission.
+“These landmark results have taken us a huge step closer to conquering one of the biggest scientific and engineering challenges of them all,” said Ian Chapman, CEO of the UK Atomic Energy Authority.

 Mark Wenman, a nuclear materials researcher at Imperial College London, said in a statement that the experiment’s results are “exciting,” and that they show “fusion energy really is no longer just a dream of the far future — the engineering to make it a useful, clean power source is achievable and happening now.”

-While the results are promising, mastering nuclear fusion as an everyday energy source is still likely a long way off.
+The results are promising, but mastering nuclear fusion as an everyday energy source is still likely a long way off.

 “The JET results are impressive and probably will get better as they proceed through their experiments.
 They are producing high power 12 MW, but right now just for five seconds.
 Much longer fusion burn is what is required,” Roulstone said.